thesupportdiva/Getting-and-Cleaning-Data/README.md

 =======================
 - Codebook.md - Codebook for this project
 - README.md - README file for this project
-- run_analysis.R - R script that tidy's UCSI data
+- run_analysis.R - R script that tidies UCSI Samsung Phone data

 Libraries Used
 =======================